fdel-car/bomberman/srcs/README.md

 #### Moving
 The second most important point is that a Entity child has no direct acces to its 3D position.
 In order to move your entity you will have to set the "targetMovement" attribute to something different than the identity vector.
 The GameEngine will then move your entity of the desired amount in the given direction, handling the collisions with all others entities and triggering "onCollisionEnter()" and "onTriggerEnter()" if a Collider has been set.

+#### Animations
+Even though entities of the same class will have a pointer over the same Model, each single entity will be able to play (or not) it's own animation without being affected by the others.
+In order to do so, some attributes like "_currentAnimName" and "_loopAnim" are available to the end user of the class.

 #### Scene Manager
 When instantiating any entity you may give as a parameter a pointer over another entity (usually the Camera) and it will be stored in the "_sceneManager" attribute.
 This will enable your levels to have a reference object to which every other entity will report to every time they move or they die.